 This Policy is applicable to members of the SFWA Community that participate in the Venues.
-The SFWA Community is comprised of SFWA staff, employees, officers, members, and non-member guests.
+The SFWA Community is comprised of SFWA staff, employees, officers, members, and non-member attendees and guests.
 This Policy helps to promote the realization of SFWA’s mission to inform, support, promote, defend and advocate for our members.
 This Policy is procedurally separate and distinct from SFWA’s employment-related policies.

 With regard to access to or use of the Venues, discrimination or harassment that is based on race, age, sex, gender, gender identity, national origin, ancestry, disability, medical condition, religion, sexual orientation, veteran status, marital/domestic partnership status, or citizenship, is also prohibited by this Policy.

 This Policy is implicated when the harassment, intimidation or discrimination is sufficiently severe or pervasive to deny or limit a person’s ability to participate in or benefit from SFWA’s Venues.
 It is not necessary that the harassment, intimidation or discrimination have been directed specifically at any complaining party.

 As participants in creative industry, most members of the SFWA Community are particularly cognizant of the free speech protections guaranteed by the First Amendment of the United States Constitution and Article I, Section I of the California Constitution.
 Moreover, SFWA itself is organized around the principles of free inquiry and the collective search for knowledge, and views creative freedom as a special area of protected speech.
 However, freedom of speech and artistic and creative freedom are not limitless and do not protect speech or expressive conduct that violates federal, state law, or SFWA’s properly adopted policies.